 Supplements for Pets With Bad Breath

 Want to know how to treat bad breath in cats and dogs?
 Using the right diet along with a few supplements can help your pet feel much better and be much more kissable!
 When it comes to the best cat or dog bad breath home remedy, Ask Ariel’s natural approach delivers time-tested proven results.
 That is why Ask Ariel's holistic supplements are recommended by veterinarians nationwide.
-The supplements have been used successfully to help dogs and cats with the underlying causes of their bad breath since 2005.
+Our supplements have been used successfully to help dogs and cats with the underlying causes of their bad breath since 2005.
 Pet Nutritionist Susan Blake Davis offered holistic consultations for pets at several VCA Hospitals for over 10 years.
 Her years of experience formulating diet and supplement protocols for pets are evidenced by the many testimonials on our website.
 These natural remedies can be used in conjunction with the conventional veterinary treatments prescribed by your veterinarian.

-K9 Digestive Enzymes This powerful digestive enzyme is more complex than typical pet enzymes because it contains 2 ingredients (Ox bile extract and HCL) that are essential for the digestion of fats and protein.
+K9 Digestive Enzymes: This powerful digestive enzyme supplement is more complex than typical pet enzymes because it contains two ingredients (ox bile extract and HCL) that are essential for the digestion of fats and protein.
 If your dog’s breath stinks, poor digestion could be the cause.
 When food is poorly digested, it creates gas and pain, and this product seems to really make a difference.
 K9 Digestive Enzymes is very helpful for reducing tartar related to poor digestion.